Arania/gitpusshuten-website/content/about.md

   end
 <% end %>

-It would add the above hook example without you manually having to define the hook in the hooks file.
+It would add the above deployment hook example I just showed you, without you having to manually define the hook in the hooks file.
 Additionally it also provides you with a `passenger` CLI command.
 Using this CLI command you can do various things like manually restart the Passenger instance ( `gitpusshuten passenger restart staging environment` ) and you can even tell it to install Phusion Passenger with either NginX or Apache2 on your server by running `gitpusshuten passenger install to staging environment`.
 It will then go ahead and install all NginX/Passenger dependency packages and install/configure NginX to work with Git Pusshuten for your application deployments.
 So as you can see, modules can be very powerful as they can set up your entire environment without you ever having to manually SSH into the server.

 Let me show you a combination of modules I recently used to deploy one of my application with: